 To qualify, a borrower needs to determine if the loan will be for consumer purpose (owner occupied and second homes) or for business purpose (investment, rental, etc).
 Then, fill out the appropriate mortgage application for underwriting by providing the required personal and financial documentation, title report, and property appraisal.

-Three options when a hard money balloon payment comes due is to sell the property, refinance into a new loan, or extend the hard money loan.
-Selling the property is common when the borrower has a hard money bridge loan where the original plan was to sell before the balloon payment coming due.
+There are three options available when a hard money balloon payments comes due: sell the property, refinance into a new loan, or extend the hard money loan.
+Selling the property is common when the borrower has a hard money bridge loan where the original plan was to sell before the balloon payment came due.
 Borrowers can also refinance into another hard money loan or into a conventional loan.
 If payments have been made on-time during the term of the loan, many lenders will extend the loan prior to the balloon payment coming due.

 Most hard money loans require an appraisal or Broker Price Opinion (BPO).
 However, First Capital Trust Deeds works with some hard money lenders in California that, after reviewing comparable sales (comps), will do a site inspection rather than have a formal appraisal completed.
 The general rule of thumb with a hard money loan is to expect that an appraisal will be required.

 Some hard money loans have a prepayment penalty while others do not.
 It depends on the lender and what they require.
 Some lenders, instead of instituting a prepayment penalty, will require an “Interest Guarantee” (IG).
 A common IG is 3 months of interest, or 3 payments, on a 12-month bridge loan.

 The standard prepayment penalty is calculated at “80% of 6 months interest.”
 If the monthly interest payment was $2,000/mo, then it would be calculated as:

 $2,000 X 6 = $12,000 X 0.80 = $9,600 Prepayment Penalty